 Cambridge is a tiny city located in the state of Idaho.
 With a population of 353 people and just one neighborhood, Cambridge is the 126th largest community in Idaho.
-Much of the housing stock in Cambridge was built prior to World War II, making it one of the older and more historic cities in the country.
+Cambridge has an unusually large stock of pre-World War II architecture, making it one of the older and more historic cities.

 When you are in Cambridge, you'll notice that it is more blue-collar than most other communities in America.
 49.45% of Cambridge’s employed work in blue-collar jobs, while America averages only 27.7% that do.
 Overall, Cambridge is a city of managers, service providers, and transportation and shipping workers.
 There are especially a lot of people living in Cambridge who work in management occupations (19.78%), farm management occupations (13.19%), and maintenance occupations (10.99%).